nanoframework/nanoFramework.Azure.Devices/README.md

 azureIoT.UpdateReportedProperties(reported);
 ```

-You have as well the option to wait for th twin update confirmation, in this case use a `CancellationToken` than can be cancelled.
-Otherwise the check will be ignore.
+You have as well the option to wait for the twin update confirmation, in this case use a `CancellationToken` that can be cancelled.
+Otherwise the check will be ignored.

 Note: the function will return false if the twin reception confirmation is not checked or if it did not arrive on time.